Philip Adolphe Klier: Critical reception

 In his book on the history of photography in Burma, art historian Noel Francis Singer characterized Klier's approach as follows: "Klier had an eye for the unusual and many religious buildings which would have been ignored by another were fortunately immortalized by him."

+In the introduction to the 2018 photo-book REPRODUCED, rethinking P.A.
+Klier & D.A.
+Ahuja, published by Myanmar Photo Archive, art historian Carmín Berchiolly examined some of Klier's portraits of Burmese women from a contemporary perspective.
+Analyzing two postcards showing the same young woman, one of them titled "A Burmese Village Girl" and the other "A Burmese lady", Berchiolly notes an unusual exposure of bare shoulders and arms of the village girl, and in the reclining lady a "composition that belongs in the Odalisque type, as popularized in French Orientalist painting and which promoted the freedom of the male gaze."

 Many of Klier's photographs have been archived and digitized by the British Library and the National Archives in the United Kingdom as well as by the Smithsonian Institution and Getty Images in the United States.
 Among others, his work has also been published as part of the photographic collection of the Guimet Museum of Asian Arts in Paris, France, the Ethnological Museum of Berlin, Germany, and in the online collection of the Nederlands Photo Museum Rotterdam.

-In an 2009 auction by Bonhams in London, an album of 37 albumen prints by Klier with views and portraits in Burma was sold for US-$1,760.
+In a 2009 auction by Bonhams in London, an album of 37 albumen prints by Klier with views and portraits of Burma was sold for US-$1,760.